Amili Spaeth

 She/They

 Amili (pronounced “Ama-Lee”) is a queer-identified therapist with six years of experience in clinical and community-based settings.
-She works from an integrative, relational, client-centered approach rooted in curiosity, compassion, and collaboration.
+She works from an integrative, relational approach rooted in curiosity, compassion, and collaboration, attending to both personal and systemic sources of distress in work with clients.

-Amilis work is trauma- and attachment-informed while drawing from somatic practices, narrative therapy, parts work, mindfulness-based approaches, and Acceptance and Commitment Therapy.
-By integrating somatic practices with cognitive and emotional frameworks, she seeks to strengthen the mind-body-spirit connection, deepen self-understanding and compassion, and empower individuals to build resilience and liberation within their unique life story.
+Amili’s work is trauma- and attachment-informed while drawing from body-based practices, parts work, mindfulness-based approaches, and Acceptance and Commitment Therapy (ACT).
+By integrating somatic practices with cognitive and emotional frameworks, Amili seeks to deepen self-understanding and compassion as well as empower individuals to build resilience and liberation within their own unique life stories.

-Amili is working under the licensed supervision of, MSW, LICSW while she pursues clinical licensure as a Licensed Clinical Social Worker.
+Amili is working under the licensed supervision of Tricia Schulte, MSW, LICSW while pursuing clinical licensure as a Licensed Clinical Social Worker.